mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### HOLOGRAPHIC DISPLAY

 A Holographic display is a smaller version of a holographic projector.
-The display will create a three-dimensional image in the space above it, to a range of about 30 centimetres.
+The display will create a three-dimensional image in the space above it, to a range of about 30 centimeters.
 These displays are often integrated into other devices, especially by TL12 when their mass becomes negligible.
 The properties of the holograms produced by the display are detailed in the holographic projector description.

 Holographic
 Display TL Effect Kg Cost